netzmacher/start/README.md

-# Start – Start TYPO3 Responsive!
+# Start TYPO3 Responsive!
-Start TYPO3 Responsive! (start) extends TYPO3 with the responsive framework Foundation (Zurb), a dozen responsive Backend Layouts and some responsive Grid Elements.
+Start extends TYPO3 with the responsive framework Foundation (Zurb), a dozen responsive Backend Layouts and some responsive Grid Elements.
 It enables editors, to create responsive nested layouts within a few minutes.
 It extends some backend forms for controlling the display of content elements depending on devices like smartphones, tablets and desktops.